Jerome Hauer

-Jerome M. Hauer is the chief executive officer of a consulting firm, The Hauer Group LLC.
-He has also held several governmental positions related to emergency management in the states of New York and Indiana.
-He has also worked as a member of the Hollis-Eden Pharmaceuticals board of directors.

-Hauer served as New York State's Commissioner of Homeland Security and Emergency Services from October, 2011 until December 2014.
+Jerome Maurice Hauer (October 31, 1951 – August 11, 2023) was an American businessman who was the chief executive officer of a consulting firm, The Hauer Group LLC.
+He also held several governmental positions related to emergency management in the states of New York and Indiana.
+Hauer also worked as a member of the Hollis-Eden Pharmaceuticals board of directors.
+Hauer served as New York State's Commissioner of Homeland Security and Emergency Services from October 2011 until December 2014.
+He was born in New York City.